Skip to content

 The name of the currently active mode.

-dark class-attribute instance-attribute
+dark instance-attribute class-attribute

 dark: Reactive[bool] = Reactive(True, compute=False)